solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/06-sdk-pagination.md

     pip install aiohttp
     ```

+1. Install the [azure-identity][pypi.org/project/azure-identity] library, which allows us to use Azure authentication to connect to the Azure Cosmos DB workspace, using the following command:

+    ```bash
+    pip install azure-identity
+    ```

 ## Paginate through small result sets of a SQL query using the SDK

 When processing query results, you must make sure your code progresses through all pages of results and checks to see if any more pages are remaining before making subsequent requests.